Cloud Hosting and Sharing Documents Online: 5 Tools for Your Nonprofit

 Google Docs, Google Sheets, and Google Slides are also available for your team to collaborate on documents, presentation slides, and surveys.

 Box: A Cloud with Advanced Features

 Box provides cloud content management, which stores and integrates all your documents spread out across different applications.
-This is useful if you don’t have one consistent software that everyone on your team uses.
+This is useful if you don’t have one nonprofit CRM that everyone on your team uses.

 There is a "donated account" offer, which you can apply for as a nonprofit.
 Or, you can contact them to discuss which subscription plan is best for your organization.
 Nonprofits are eligible for a 50% discount on subscriptions.